Mlodziak00/ClothingLibExample/README.md

 - Adding the Item into Trinkets Slot (so it can be put into the slot)

 Also contains code for adding a new ClothingItem inside ItemInit

+For any questions either open an Issue page, or message me on Discord: mlodziak00